Home Insurance for First-Time Buyers: Complete Guide to Coverage & Costs

 • Some discounts require specific home features or system installations

-• Bundling savings vary — always verify it's actually cheaper
+• Bundling savings vary, so always verify it's actually cheaper

 Bundling home and auto insurance is typically the largest single discount available.
-Insurers reward multi-policy customers with up to 25% off premiums.
-If you already have an auto policy, call that insurer first for a home quote — but still compare competitors.
+Progressive reports new customers who bundle home and auto save over 25% on average, State Farm advertises up to $1,429 in annual bundle savings, and American Family markets bundling discounts up to 40%.
+If you already have an auto policy, call that insurer first for a home quote, but still compare competitors.
+The Insurance Information Institute notes that bundling isn't guaranteed to be cheaper, so always compare bundled vs. separate quotes.
 Learn more about finding affordable coverage with a full list of money-saving strategies.

 Building Insurance Into Your Budget